-Though most of the times this is certainly always true, it is not always true.
+Though most of the time this is certainly always true, it is not always true.

 A good example would be the Surpasses by Dre headphones, which can be overpriced.

-You can get the same or even a better quality headphone for half the price or even less.
+You can get the same or even better quality headphones for half the price or even less.

 Hey there mobile audio lovers!
 My name is Darlene R, founder and chief editor at headphonesfans.com.
 Ask any mobile audio fanatic, installer, or company rep what makes a good car speaker, sub or amp, or, better yet, why he or she prefers a certain brand over another, and be prepared to endure a litany of opinions, viewpoints, and passion-fueled perspectives.
 To be honest, mobile audio shopping can be a daunting task without a guide, so I’ve assembled what I feel are the best products to consider to make things easier for you.
 Welcome headphonesfans.com!